IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

     **Note:**

-    - To include a specific 5 Gi PV, be sure to include the `storageClassName`.
+    - Be sure to include the `storageClassName`.
     - For more information about creating a PVC YAML file, see [Creating a PersistentVolumeClaim (PVC)](csi_ug_config_create_pvc.md).

     ```